esteinig/nanoq/paper/paper.md

 # Benchmarks

-Benchmarks evaluate processing speed and memory consumption of a basic read length filter and summary statistics on the even [Zymo mock community](https://github.com/LomanLab/mockcommunity) [@zymo] (`GridION`) with comparisons to the commonly used tools [`NanoFilt`](https://github.com/wdecoster/nanofilt), [`NanoStat`](https://github.com/wdecoster/nanostat) and [`Filtlong`](https://github.com/rrwick/Filtlong).
+Benchmarks evaluate processing speed and memory consumption of a basic read length filter and summary statistics on the even [Zymo mock community](https://github.com/LomanLab/mockcommunity) [@zymo] (`GridION`) with comparisons to [`rust-bio-tools`](https://github.com/rust-bio/rust-bio-tools), [`NanoFilt`](https://github.com/wdecoster/nanofilt), [`NanoStat`](https://github.com/wdecoster/nanostat) and [`Filtlong`](https://github.com/rrwick/Filtlong).
 Time to completion and maximum memory consumption were measured using `/usr/bin/time -f "%e %M"`, speedup is relative to the slowest command in the set.
-We note that summary statistics from `rust-bio-tools` do not compute read quality score and would therefore be comparable to `nanoq-fast`.
+We note that summary statistics from `rust-bio-tools` do not compute read quality score and are therefore comparable to `nanoq-fast`.

 Tasks: